Webreaper/Damselfly/docs/Multi-user.md

 By default, Damselfly will allow anyone who can access it to browse, modify and download images via the web UI.
 Each browser session will have its own state (selection, search results, etc., etc) but that will be discarded when the browser session ends.
-Additionally, there's no control over who can download images, add keyword tags, and make other changes to the app.
+Additionally, there's no control over who can download images, add keyword tags, and make other changes to images within the app.

 You can, however, enable user IDs, roles and entitlements by checking the 'Enable Authentication' checkbox in the 'System Settings' tab of the Config page (which is accessed via the 'cogs' icon on the right-hand side of the status bar).